 Suspension-If a student is suspended from school, he/she will be permitted to make up all missed work, including homework and tests, for equivalent academic credit.
-Students who are unexcused from school will not be allowed to make up missed work.
+A suspended student is allowed 1 day per 1 day out to submit.